anima-wg/voucher/draft-ietf-anima-rfc8366bis.md

 Imprint:
-: The process where a device obtains the cryptographic key material to identify and trust future interactions with a network.
+: The process where a device obtains the cryptographic key material to identify and trust future interactions generally as part of the manufacturing.
   This term is taken from Konrad Lorenz's work in biology with new ducklings:
   "during a critical period, the duckling would assume that anything that looks like a mother duck is in fact their mother"
   {{Stajano99theresurrecting}}.
-An equivalent for a device is to obtain the fingerprint of the network's root certification authority certificate.
+An equivalent for a device is to obtain the fingerprint of the manufacturer's root certification authority certificate.
 A device that imprints on an attacker suffers a similar fate to a duckling that imprints on a hungry wolf.
 Imprinting is a term from psychology and ethology, as described in {{imprinting}}.